The U.S. District Court of Massachusetts provides unique specialty courts. Read more about CARE, RISE, and RESTART below.

 Participants are challenged to accept responsibility for the impact of their drug use and behavior on others, and are provided access to recovery resources, the tools necessary to facilitate and maintain their sobriety, as well as other forms of assistance where appropriate to support participants to become productive members of the community.
 Throughout participation in CARE, participants work toward the development and expansion of a community-based sober support network.
 Finally, participants are required to complete written presentations at the beginning and end of each phase, and prepare a comprehensive relapse prevention plan prior to graduation from the program.

-The program is presided over by Chief Magistrate Judge Page Kelley.
+The program is presided over by Magistrate Judge Page Kelley.
 The other members of the CARE team are Supervisory U.S. Probation Officer Christopher Moriarty, Senior U.S. Probation Officer Thomas Mullen, U.S. Probation Officer Amanda Powlowski, U.S. Probation Officer Assistant Janisa Bynum, Assistant United States Attorney Torey Cummings, Criminal Defense Attorney Jessica Hedges, and Treatment Consultant Katie O'Leary.

 C.A.R.E.
 Downloadable Documents